Large whale tail coming out of water with zodiac and Antarctica icebergs behind it

 Arrival & Departure

 The Antarctic Express: Fly the Drake adventure begins and ends in Punta Arenas, Chile, (PUQ).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
-Plan flights to arrive to Punta Arenas with enough time to check into the hotel by 3:00pm (2023-24) or 1:00pm (2024-25) and attend a 6:00pm meeting on Day 1.
+Plan flights to arrive to Punta Arenas with enough time to check into the hotel by 3:00pm (2025-26) or 1:00pm (2024-25) and attend a 6:00pm meeting on Day 1.
 An arrival transfer from the airport to the hotel on Day 1 is included, as are group transfers in conjunction with the charter flights to and from Antarctica.
 However, a departure transfer from the hotel to the Punta Arenas airport on the final day is not included.
 Plan flights to depart Punta Arenas anytime on the final day.
-Arrival and departure times vary for alternative itineraries; inquire with your Adventure Specialist upon booking for details.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Internal Flights